-Where: 18 Wellington Street, WC2E 7DD
+Where: Christopher’s, 18 Wellington Street, Covent Garden

-The Colony Grill Room at The Beaumont, Mayfair
+The Colony Grill Room at The Beaumont

 Why: Elegance and a warm welcome come as standard at this hotel grill room that has powerful echoes of New York’s old-timers with its art deco murals and framed photographic portraits.
 The menu majors in all-day comfort food with a distinctly American twang – feast on the likes of buttermilk pancakes topped with syrup and bacon for breakfast, while later in the day, hamburgers and steaks are followed by ice-cream sundaes.

-Cut at 45 Park Lane, Mayfair
+Cut at 45 Park Lane

 Why: Standing out from the steakhouse crowd thanks to its glam interiors and the clout of A-list chef Wolfgang Puck, Cut majors in steaks of the USDA, South Devon Angus, New York sirloin and dizzyingly expensive Wagyu variety.
 Desserts are all-American treats such as cheesecake and baked Alaska, while those looking to indulge their sweet tooth further can sit down to enjoy a US take on afternoon tea featuring cake pops and maple and bacon macarons.

-Where: 45 Park Lane, W1K 1PN
+Where: Cut at 45 Park Lane, 45 Park Lane, Mayfair

-The Electric Diner, Notting Hill
+The Electric Diner

 Why: Adding a grungy vibe to Soho House’s Electric Cinema, this stylish eatery ensures you won’t go hungry during one of its well-chosen films.
 The long, vaulted room is every inch the New York diner complete with red leather booths and a long, kitchen-facing bar, while the menu is all-American too, featuring the likes of hot dogs in brioche rolls and double cheeseburgers stacked with bacon.
 US ales will quench your thirst.

-Where: 191 Portobello Road, W11 2ED
+Where: The Electric Diner, 191 Portobello Road, Notting Hill

 Why: Although this group of sleek steak joints originated in Russia, the interiors are packaged up into a neat little American bow – think polished mahogany, leather booths and monochrome scenes of 1950s Americana.
-Classy starters include lobster cocktail with a lime mayonnaise, while hearty (and pricy) steaks are the stars of the show.
-Pad out your meal with seductive sides such as truffle and Parmesan chips, and grilled lobster tail with garlic butter.
+Classy starters include lobster cocktail with a lime mayonnaise, while hearty (and pricey) steaks are the stars of the show.
+Pad out your meal with seductive sides such as truffle and parmesan chips, and grilled lobster tail with garlic butter.

-Where: 26 Maddox Street, W1S 1QH
+Where: Goodman, 26 Maddox Street, Mayfair

 Why: Joe Allen remains a Theatreland legend and pulls in punters who come for its buzzy atmosphere and menu of American comfort food.
 The likes of a Joe’s hot dog and a five-cheese mac ’n’ cheese are adequate, rather than amazing, but it’s Joe Allen’s unbeatable atmosphere and open-to-all feel that will keep you coming back for more.

-Where: 2 Burleigh Street, WC2E 7PX
+Where: Joe Allen, 2 Burleigh Street, Covent Garden

-Why: The quirky luxury of The Curtain hotel’s Southern soul food restaurant sure turns heads.
+Why: The quirky luxury of The Curtain hotel’s Southern soul food restaurant sure does turn heads.
 Painfully cool staff dish up a menu of comfort food including the likes of fluffy cornbread, chicken and waffles and shrimp ’n’ grits, with the lively atmosphere buoyed along by live music most evenings.
 Visit at the weekend to try the gospel brunch with performances from a choir.

-Where: 45 Curtain Road, EC2A 3PT
+Where: Red Rooster, 45 Curtain Road, Shoreditch

-Smith & Wollensky, Covent Garden
+Smith & Wollensky